Rockchip RV1126 AI Camera SoC features 2.0 TOPS NPU, promises 250ms fast boot

 RV1126 EVB

-Rockchip RV1126 EVB V13 can help with evaluation and early development, but I could not find limited information includes a boot log showing it running Linux 4.9.111.
+Rockchip RV1126 EVB V13 can help with evaluation and early development, but I could only find limited information including a boot log showing it running Linux 4.9.111.
 The evaluation board can apparently be purchased on Aliexpress or Rutronik24 for around $700.

 If you’d like to play around with RV1126 hardware without spending several hundred Euros, I also noticed the Longse RL800 IP camera whose night-time video sample is shown above.
 The camera combines a Rockchip RV1126 processor with an 8MP Sony IMX415 1/2.8″ sensor and comes with an SD card slot, a built-in microphone, Ethernet, and PoE power.
 The description also mentions it supports “Smart Analytics” with human body intrusion, line crossing, group detection, and more.
 I could not find the model for sale, but you may check out Longse website, and inquire about the RL800-series cameras, or other RV1126 products they may have.